-However, at first Google shows only four FAQ tabs (expand- collapse) below the regular snippet.
+However, at first, Google shows only two or four FAQ tabs (expand- collapse) below the regular snippet.

 So if you add more than four FAQs, the fourth tab will be Show more.
 And when the user clicks on show more rest of the FAQs will show up.

 Once you are done adding FAQ Schema markup to your website, the next step is to keep an eye on this newly added structured data.

 The rich result status report (in Google Console) is very useful to monitor valid pages, errors or warnings, etc.

 This official Google Search Central video explains how to use Search Console to monitor Schema Rich Results.

 SEO is definitely a great weapon in the armor of small marketers and bloggers.
 The beauty of SEO is that you can drive a lot of traffic to your website without spending a single dollar on ads.

 Search engines like Google change their algorithm many times in a year therefore SEO is also a rapidly changing field.

 To take advantage of SEO you have to be updated with the latest techniques and tools.

 I really hope you find this guide helpful to add FAQ schema to WordPress and non-WordPress websites.